vedant1singh/C-/README.md

-In OOPs, we carete classes and objects to solve real world problems.
+In OOPs, we create classes and objects to solve real world problems.

 Class - Classes are user defined data dypes, which is the blueprint or the design of an object.
 When we create a class we create a copy to the class.